Programs and Activities

 - Current resume

-- Release of LSAT scores and application information to Baruch Pre-Law Advisor when registering with the Law School Admissions Council and the Credential Assembly Service
+- Release of LSAT scores and application information to the Baruch Pre-Law Advisor when registering with the Law School Admissions Council and the Credential Assembly Service

 - Complete “Starter Pack” Stipend Application Form Online